Manoj-vbm/Manoj-vbm/README.md

 - 👋 Hi, I’m @Manoj-vbm
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Python, SQL and HTML
 - 💞️ I’m looking to collaborate on Software development
 - 📫 How to reach me manoj.vbm@gmail.com